DecoraterBot-devs/DecoraterBot/README.rst

 What is DecoraterBot?
 ---------------------

-DecoraterBot is a Discord bot that is written in `Python <https://www.python.org/>`__.
+DecoraterBot is an extendable Discord bot that is written in `Python <https://www.python.org/>`__.
 It is currently maintained and developed by @\ `AraHaan <https://github.com/AraHaan>`__,
 @\ `DavidNeon <https://github.com/DavidNeon>`__, and rarely